Principles of Patient Safety: Intentional Design and Culture

 Patient Safety emerged as a public health problem following the November 1999 release of To Err Is Human by the Institute of Medicine (IOM).
 This report described the epidemic of medical errors in the United States, accounting for as many as 98,000 unnecessary deaths per year.
 The IOM report described an approach to understanding this problem that relied on developments in human factors engineering and cognitive psychology.
 By focusing on methods to diagnose and improve systems of care, the report pointed to a novel approach for addressing this epidemic.

 The IOM report provoked a broad response.
 The President of the United States directed the Federal health care agencies to review and implement the recommendations outlined in the report.
 The predecessor of the Agency for Healthcare Research and Quality (AHRQ) issued $50 million in research grants.
 Accreditation agencies such as The Joint Commission and the Accreditation Council for Graduate Medical Education developed standards and goals related to Quality Improvement and Patient Safety that are required of hospitals as well as residency and fellowship programs.
 A group of Fortune 500 companies organized themselves into a consortium called the Leapfrog Group in order to encourage large businesses to purchase health care from organizations that met high standards for Patient Safety.
-Advocacy groups such as the Institute for Healthcare ...
+Advocacy groups such as the Institute ...